 A Guide to the Chinese Numbering System

 China has a national numbering system for standard gauge locomotives, irrespective of whether they work on the national system, on local railways or industrial lines.
 The principal difficulty for western observers is that the class designation is often written in Chinese characters which many enthusiasts find difficult to read and are tempted to ignore.
+This article covers the origins of the origins of the numbering system, its structure and how to differentiate between classes.

 Chinese Steam Locomotive Profiles